mydoum/babel-with-gulp/README.md

 Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.

 # Installing

 1. Clone the repo
-2. `npm install -g gulp` to install Gulp globally.
+2. `npm rebuild` to install Gulp globally.
-3. `npm install` to resolve project dependencies.

 # Using